lilhovhann/address-book/README.md

 ![image](https://user-images.githubusercontent.com/58720754/119661737-a5dfee80-be41-11eb-93d0-c024081528a8.png)

-#How to run
+# How to run

-Run with docker with typing this command in terminal
+### Run with docker with typing this command in terminal

        sudo docker-compose  up -d --build

-EOF
-sh
-systemctl enable php-fpm nginx systemctl restart nginx systemctl restart php-fpm
+### See the output logs with running this script

+       sudo ./look.sh addressbook

+### Clean docker containers with running this script

+     sudo ./clean.sh